google/fleetspeak/DESIGN.md

 A Fleetspeak client must be provided with a list of TLS root certificates.
 The client will then only communicate a server if it present one of these certs, or a cert chaining to one of these certs.
-The `--trusted_cert_file` flag is required by miniclent to set this list.
+The `--trusted_cert_file` flag is required by miniclient to set this list.

 A Fleetspeek client must also be provided with the server (host and port) to connect to.
 The client will require that the presented TLS server be valid for this host.
 The `--server` flag is required by miniclient to set this server.

 In addition, a Fleetspeak client needs a public key that it will use to check the signature of externally provided service configurations.
-The imlications of this discussed in more detail below.
+The implications of this discussed in more detail below.
 The `--deployment_key_file` flag is required by miniclient to configure this.